 Occasionally, a scholar may be granted credit for learning accomplished outside of school.
 The criteria for granting credit are as follows:

 - 1. The activity is scheduled for a specific timeframe - 2.
 Significant new learning must take place - 3.
-Scholars must have approval of the School and progress in their college plan.
+Scholars must have approval of the School

 Dual and Concurrent Enrollment with College Classes